google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 ### Why are lambdas important?

-First off, don't ask this question randomly in the wild, as you might accidentally find a functional programmer, and wander away from the ensuing conversation much later and intellectually drowning in parentheses, type theory, monads, and the like.
+First off, don't ask this question randomly in the wild, as you might accidentally find a functional programmer, and wander away from the ensuing conversation much later intellectually drowning in parentheses, type theory, monads, and the like.
 Among this laundry list of reasons however you will probably hear something about closures and state capturing.
 A closure is a function stored together with its environment, and lambdas are just one instance of closures in Java.
 For each variable that is not defined within the closure, we store the value of the variable or of the reference to the variable's storage location.

 Since closures hold the enclosing state, they play nicely together in a concurrent environment as long as they don't mutate referenced variables.
 Looking at a typical loop over a List: